supposedly/joffrey/README.md

 cli = CLI('Quick demo program')
 # CLI.__setattr__() on Group objects is special-cased slightly
-cli.sc = Group(XOR=0)  # 0 is just an identifier; it can be anything
+cli.sc = Group(XOR=0)
+# that 0 can be anything at all; the important thing is for other objects to use
+# the same value for XOR if they want to be XOR'd against this one

 @cli.arg()
 def name(name):
-    """Args, positional, are parsed in the order they're added in""" return name
+    """Args, positional, are parsed in the order they're defined in""" return name

 @cli.sc.clump(AND='blah')
 @cli.sc.flag(short='S')
 def scream(text):
-    """I have no mouth and I must ... yeah""" return text.upper()
+    """This is a flag, and its function gets called whenever it's encountered in input""" return text.upper()

 @cli.sc.clump(AND='blah')  # this flag and `scream` *must* appear together (same AND)
 @cli.sc.flag('verbosity', namespace={'count': 0})
 def verbose(nsp):
-    """This does nothing but it shows namespaces (which are always passed as the first arg)""" if nsp.count < 3:
+    """This flag does nothing, but it shows how namespaces work""" if nsp.count < 3:
         nsp.count += 1
     return nsp.count